 The museum is divided into a number of levels, the ground floor is more about road transport whereas the second is more about below ground transport.
 The James Hall Museum of Transport has a better collection than this museum has, but the condition of the exhibits here is top class.

 It is hard to imagine what it must have been like to stand on the footplate on this steam engine while it rattled its way through the tunnels.
 There is no enclosed cab either, and the crew must have really suffered.
 Behind them the coaches have an almost Sherlock Holmesian feel about them with their upholstery and woodwork.
 I have no idea how they ever managed to keep them clean.

-Still, compared to todays plastic and formica trains these were still very opulent.
+Still, compared to the plastic and formica trains of today these were still very opulent.
 I did find this interesting electric loco that seemed like a very dangerous thing to work on.
 The carriage behind it was severely lacking in windows, but nevertheless very nice inside.

 What was really interesting is that they had set up a simulator inside this train and people were able to experience driving one.
 Unfortunately, when Johnny of the grubby paws gets his sticky hands on something like that nobody can get close.
 Then it was time for a quick look at the luverly red Routemasters and the head off elsewhere.

 My next destination was the St James Park area via Trafalgar Square, but that’s another story for another day.